urbanjost/M_intrinsics/docs/intrinsics.md

   are shifted.

 - **shift**
-  : the number of elements to shift
+  : the number of elements to shift.
+A negative value shifts to the right, a positive value to the left of the vector(s) being shifted.

 - **boundary**
   : the value to use to fill in the elements vacated by the shift.